On tap: Booze still allowed on Amtrak in New Hampshire

 CONCORD, N.H.
-(AP) — Riders on an Amtrak train that runs from Maine to Boston can continue to buy alcoholic beverages during the 35-mile stretch of the trip that goes through New Hampshire as officials work out a “creative solution” to avoid violating a state liquor law, officials said.
+(AP) — Riders on an Amtrak train that runs from Maine to Boston can continue to buy alcoholic beverages during the 35-mile stretch of the trip that goes through New Hampshire as officials said they plan to work out a “creative solution” to avoid violating a state liquor law.

 The Amtrak Downeaster takes passengers 145 miles (233 kilometers) from Brunswick, Maine, to Boston.
 The train includes a cafe car that serves alcohol.